Experts in gut health say that if your farts smell like rotten eggs, it's because you're exhaling sulfuric gas.

 - Experiencing severe discomfort

-How to Fix It: Increase Your Water Intake and Fiber Intake to Treat Constipation Constipation that doesn't go away despite using over-the-counter or prescribed laxatives?
+To remedy the issue, increase your water intake and fiber intake to relieve constipation.
+Constipation that doesn't go away despite using over-the-counter or prescribed laxatives?
 It might be time to see a doctor.

 Why and when you should see a doctor